howerj/cdb/readme.md

 then all subsequent database operations on that handle will fail, not just reads or seeks.
-The only valid things to do on a database that has returned a negative number is to call 'cdb\_get\_error' and then 'cdb\_close' and never use the handle again. 'cdb\_get\_error' must noe be used on a closed handle.
+The only valid things to do on a database that has returned a negative number is to call 'cdb\_get\_error' and then 'cdb\_close' and never use the handle again. 'cdb\_get\_error' must not be used on a closed handle.

 As there are potentially duplicate keys, the function 'cdb\_get\_count' can be used to query for duplicates.
 It sets the parameter count to the number of